 10.3.
 If our services are terminated you must pay us all fees due up to the date of termination and all expenses incurred up to that date.

 11.1.
 At the end of your matter we will keep your file (in hard copy or electronic format) for the period outlined below, and thereafter we will destroy it.

 11.2.
-You are welcome to uplift your file provided that all fees and costs have been paid.
+You are welcome to uplift your file provided that any fees and costs have been paid.
 Please give us reasonable notice before collecting your file should you wish to do so.

 12.1.
 We have procedures in place to identify and respond to conflicts of interest.
 If a conflict of interest arises we will advise you of this and follow the requirements and procedures set out in the Law Society’s Rules of Conduct and Client Care for Lawyers.